pgstenberg/docker-haproxy-consul/README.md

 # docker-haproxy-consul
-Containerized HaProxy with dynamic configuration with consul.
+Containerized HaProxy with dynamic configuration with consul-template.

-NOTE!
-Only for testing...